-Luckily, Instagram Stories now allows you to add your favorite tunes to a video or photo from directly within the app.
-While you’ll have to rely on a third-party app to add music to actual posts, we’ve found several that get the job done.
-From Drake to Tame Impala, you can now turn your Instagram account into your own personal soundtrack.
+We’ve found several that get the job done.
+From Drake to Billie Eilish, you can now turn your Instagram account into your own personal soundtrack.
 Here’s how.

 Note: Most of these apps only allow you to use audio recordings or music files that are saved to your device.
 So if you exclusively use streaming apps, consider finding a few music files first.

-Lomotif is a lot like Instagram’s Story feature — the interface is similar and adding music to your clips is just as painless.
+Lomotif is a lot like Instagram’s Story feature — the interface is similar, and adding music to your clips is painless.
+It even has a Boomerang-like feature called Scratch Editor.
 After you add music, you can upload and share your video on Instagram, Facebook, and Twitter.
-The app also allows you to quickly add music to text, filters, and emojis.
+The app also allows you to quickly add music to text, filters, and emoji.
 You can search for millions of songs and thousands of artists, too, or browse using a variety of unique themes.

-The apt-titled Videoshop brings a lot of tricks to the table and is currently available for free on Google Play.
-You can flip videos horizontally, combine multiple clips into one, add animated transitions, and make Vine-esque stop-motion videos.
+The apt-titled Videoshop brings a lot of tricks to the table.
+You can flip videos horizontally, combine multiple clips into one, trim videos, add animated transitions, and make Vine-esque stop-motion videos.
 You can also create copies of your videos and edit each clip individually.
 The app even includes dozens of filters and text overlays, which allow for ample customization.

 Quik by GoPro

 GoPro revolutionized the world of action video, and now the company is looking to do the same for the world of mobile video editing.
 Quik automatically creates stories using your pictures and videos — both those shot with your phone and a GoPro camera, if you have one.
 It also adds filters, music, and one of several unique video edits, such as stop-motion or “slice,” the latter of which cuts the screen in half and plays your video one side at a time.
 The app also allows you to change any of the video’s properties, giving you full control over the look of your video.